tarikguney/rfsnotify/README.md

 R-FsNotify is the solution for that problem.
 It automatically watches all of your files under a directory.

+### Warning
+It is important to realize that this package is only for recursive file watcher.
+You can disable the recursive nature of this package.
+Hence, you can use github.com/fsnotify/fsnotify if you need a non-recursive watcher instead.

 Since this package is still under development, the API surface may change as the new requirements come up.
 Therefore, until the first release is fully published, use this library with caution.

 ## Unit Tests